What are Pinterest Rich Pins? Benefits of Rich Pins

 - your posts will show up on Pinterest with titles and this text, if you use keywords in your titles wisely, helps you to rank in Pinterest search;

-- Pinterest puts more trust into pins which are associated with a fully verified and confirmed website.
-Enabled rich pins increase your reach and engagement on Pinterest.
+- Pinterest puts more trust into pins that are associated with a fully verified and confirmed website.
+Enabled rich pins increase your reach and engagement.

 Yoast SEO plugin will help you again to avoid messing up with your HTML code